 Question: I'm still not sure how Anna died, all I saw was the werewolf leaping on her.
 Then when we see her body I couldn't see any bite marks or wounds that would explain exactly how he killed her.

-Answer: There are two things I can think of that possibly killed her.
-The first is that when the werewolf jumped and smashed her into a piece of furniture (or whatever it was) it's possible that she was crushed and was killed by it.
-But, the second (and more likely cause) is that it was shock.
-A sudden blow of something much stronger, bigger and heavier than you could easily be fatal.
+Answer: Could be one of a few things.
+The impact may have broken her neck.
+Or when the werewolf jumped and smashed her into a piece of furniture (or whatever it was) it's possible that she was crushed and was killed by it.
+Or even shock.

 Answer: The spell's objective was to keep Dracula prisoner; once he is dead, the spell is broken, so everyone could have left the way they came in.